 The best mileage deal is with Alaska Airlines.
 They charge just 50,000 miles each way between the U.S. and much of Asia on Cathay Pacific.
 You can include an Alaska Airlines flight as part of the award if needed, and you can even have a free stopover in Hong Kong.

 American AAdvantage charges 70,000 miles each way for business class.
 That includes a connection to the Cathay Pacific flight, and flights beyond Hong Kong.
 You can use American or Alaska in the U.S., and you can use other partners beyond Hong Kong as well.

-Cathay Pacific’s own Asia Miles program will charge 70,000 miles just for Los Angeles or Seattle to Hong Kong and 85,000 miles just for East Coast – Hong Kong non-stops.
+Cathay Pacific’s own Asia Miles program will charge 70,000 miles just for San Francisco to Hong Kong and 85,000 miles just for East Coast – Hong Kong non-stops.
 The program is distance-based so awards are potentially more miles based on destination if farther than Hong Kong

-When flying to Hong Kong, even those programs that normally add fuel surcharges aren’t going to have those.
+When flying to Hong Kong, even those programs that normally add fuel surcharges aren’t going to have high costs.
 Some programs (though not American AAdvantage or Alaska Airlines Mileage Plan) will add them depending on your final destination.

 If you don’t have American or Alaska miles, then Cathay Pacific’s own program is your best bet.
 American Express, Citibank and Capital One all transfer to Cathay.
 (Using Chase points you’d likely transfer to British Airways to book.)
 Note that Alaska Airlines doesn’t always show every award seat Cathay Pacific is making available.